 8. You can connect with peers

 “They likely share the same hopes, fears and challenges with online study as you, and you can talk about it and feel less isolated in your study journey.
-It’s quite likely that your classmates would love to see your friendly face on Zoom and have a chat about life as an online student during COVID-19.”
+It’s quite likely that your classmates would love to see your friendly face on Zoom and have a chat.”

 Zoom isn’t just for participating in classes, even though that’s where your first meeting might take place.
 “Organise a coffee catch up with a classmate to discuss your subject and life as well,” Mohinesh says.
 “Alternatively, you can use other platforms such as Skype and WhatsApp amongst others to have a video conversation and stay more connected with your friends.
 You could try organising a Netflix party (the chrome plugin) on a timely manner in order to better maintain that social connection with their peers.”